GuenNhatKing/PBL-Nen-tang-mua-sam-truc-tuyen-Shoppe/README.md

 ### Testing

-ShoppeWebApp uses the xUnit test framework (replace with your actual one if different).
+Shoppe uses the xUnit test framework (replace with your actual one if different).
 Run the test suite with:
 ```sh
 dotnet test
 ```